Why am I not losing weight on Mounjaro?

 • Build muscle by eating more protein and upping your strength workouts.

-• Move more throughout the day (e.g. using the stairs instead of the elevator, getting up every half hour to move around or stretch, and parking further away so you can walk a bit farther).
+• Move more throughout the day (e.g., using the stairs instead of the elevator, getting up every half hour to move around or stretch, and parking further away so you can walk a bit farther).

 3. You have other health conditions

 For example, polycystic ovarian syndrome (PCOS) is associated with weight gain and may slow weight loss on Mounjaro.
 And research shows that people with type 2 diabetes tend to lose less weight on medications like Mounjaro than people without diabetes.
-In studies of tirzepatide (the active ingredient in Mounjaro), people with type 2 diabetes lost around 13–15% of their body weight in a year and a half on the higher dosage strengths of Mounjaro.
-In a separate study of people without diabetes, participants lost 19–21% of their body weight in the same time period on the same dosage strengths.

-• Contraceptive (birth control) medications
+• Contraceptive (birth control) medications, especially those containing progesterone

 • Corticosteroids